Read Psalm 89 in your Bible or on the Bible app on your phone.

 Blessed be the Lord for evermore.
 He ends where he began; he has sailed round the world and reached port again.
 Let us bless God before we pray, and while we pray, and when we have done praying, for He always deserves it of us.Charles Spurgeon, English preacher, 1834-1892

 Father in heaven, thank you for this beautiful psalm.
-Thank you that we can come to you and cry out to you when we don’t understand, we feel like you have abandoned us, when we feel alone.
+Thank you that we can come to you and cry out to you when we don’t understand, when we feel like you have abandoned us, when we feel alone.
 Thank you that it’s during those times that you are present and wrap your arms around us.
 Give us strength and joy and peace today.
 Amen and amen.